rangzen/t2/README.md

 ### Translate from the clipboard

 Don't bother with copy/paste operations, quoting text, etc. Just copy what you want to check and then `t2 clipboard`.
+You can add the `-c` flag to return the result to the clipboard.

 ```shell
 $ t2 clipboard